aws-samples/aws-iot-analytics-workshop/README.md

 ### What you will learn: Step 1a.

-You will provision the smart home endpoint to publish telemtric data points to AWS IOT.
+You will provision the smart home endpoint to publish telemetric data points to AWS IOT.

 ![alt text](https://github.com/aws-samples/aws-iot-analytics-workshop/blob/master/images/arch.png "Architecture")